stefan-jung/stefan-jung.org/src/pages/plugin-release-notes.md

 Parent: <a class="crumb" href="{{ crumb.url | url }}">{{ crumb.title }}</a>
 {% endfor %}

-[org.jung.release-notes](https://github.com/doctales/org.doctales.release-notes) is a plugin for the [DITA-OT](http://dita-ot.github.io/) that extends the **org.dita.pdf2** plugin to automatically create release-notes lists or tables from the [DITA 1.3 release-management domain elements](http://docs.oasis-open.org/dita/dita/v1.3/os/part3-all-inclusive/archSpec/technicalContent/releaseManagement-domain.html#dita_release_management_domain_topic).
-If you have a question, go to the [questions](https://doctales.atlassian.net/wiki/display/J2D/questions/onboarding) section and ask the DOCTALES team.
-If you have found a bug or want to request a feature, please raise an [issue](https://github.com/doctales/org.doctales.javaProperties2Dita/issues).
+[org.jung.release-notes](https://github.com/stefan-jung/org.jung.release-notes) is a plugin for the [DITA-OT](http://dita-ot.github.io/) that extends the **org.dita.pdf2** plugin to automatically create release-notes lists or tables from the [DITA 1.3 release-management domain elements](http://docs.oasis-open.org/dita/dita/v1.3/os/part3-all-inclusive/archSpec/technicalContent/releaseManagement-domain.html#dita_release_management_domain_topic).
+If you have found a bug or want to request a feature, please raise an [issue](https://github.com/stefan-jung/org.jung.release-notes/issues).

 To learn more about the **release-management domain**, read the official [DITA 1.3 release management domain feature article](https://www.oasis-open.org/committees/download.php/56339/Release_Management_WP.pdf).